 “Why?” the therapist asked.
-“This incident clearly shows this man is not well brought up and does not know how to respect women.”
+“The incident clearly shows that this man is not well brought up and does not know how to respect women.”

 “Yes”, her head dropped as she stared at the ground, “I know now.
-At that time, after the incident, I insisted on coming back home.
-He got a shock and pleaded with me repeatedly, apologized and said he would not do it again.
-He asked me to cool down and sit down for a cup of coffee and if I still felt bad he would drop me home.
-All around people were looking at us and all I wanted to do was cry.
+At that time, after the incident, I insisted on going back home immediately.
+He got a shock and pleaded and apologized repeatedly, saying he would not do it again.
+He asked me to cool down and have a cup of coffee, and if I still felt bad he would drop me home.
+People around were looking at us and all I wanted to do was cry.
 When we sat down at a coffee outlet I understood he was clearly scared.
 I was angry, upset and confused because the wedding invites had gone out and seeing him behave in that manner that day was disgusting for me.
-He said he would not have behaved that way if he knew it would have upset me that much.
+He said he would not have behaved that way had he known it would have upset me so much.

 Much later in the marriage, of course, he told me he learned how to behave with women by being with me!
-He never learned from his family it seems, because the family was overwhelmingly patriarchal in nature, with the few women in it being a subdued lot.
+He never learned from his family it seems, because the family was (and still is) overwhelmingly patriarchal in nature, with the few women in it being a subdued lot.
 Which was not at all consoling, because by then in the marriage I had already experienced a lot of emotional and physical abuse.
-Immediately after abusing though, he would repent after every episode, profusely apologize and even buy me expensive gifts.
+Immediately after every episode of abuse though, he would repent, apologize profusely, and even buy me expensive gifts.

 The worse part was when after a full eight months into the marriage I learned my husband has bipolar disorder!
 He and his family did not think it necessary to tell us about it before the wedding!

-Now in hindsight, I feel this incident with the girl at the shopping mall was very clearly a big red flag for me among others, and ideally, I should have taken my time to know him before the wedding.
+Now in hindsight, I feel this incident with the girl at the shopping mall was very clearly a big red flag for me among others, and ideally, I should have backed off from the wedding then.
 But I didn’t.

-I actually panicked after the incident at the shopping mall and even talked to my mother about calling off the wedding.
-But my Mom and other family members said that the wedding invites had already gone out and my age too was not in my favour, so I should compromise, not be so picky and get married.
-I did not tell anyone about the shopping mall incident though.
-Perhaps I should have … I don’t know, and it doesn’t matter.
-But I do regret brushing aside all the warning signs I got and listening to the ‘hurry up and get married’, everyone kept saying around me.
+I did panic after the incident at the shopping mall and even talked to my mother about calling off the wedding, without telling her what had occurred.
+But my Mom and other family members thought it was a case of nerves and said that the wedding invites had already gone out and my age too was not in my favour, so I should compromise, not be so picky and get married.
+Perhaps I should have told the people around me about the incident… I don’t know, and it doesn’t matter now.
+But I do regret brushing aside all the warning signs I received and listening to the ‘hurry up and get married’, everyone kept saying around me.